Package 'miloR'

 This function wraps up several steps of differential abundance testing using the edgeR functions.
 These could be performed separately for users who want to exercise more contol over their DA testing.
 By default this function sets the lib.sizes to the colSums(x), and uses the Quasi-Likelihood F-test in glmQLFTest for DA testing.
 FDR correction is performed separately as the default multiple-testing correction is inappropriate for neighbourhoods with overlapping cells.
 The GLMM testing cannot be performed using edgeR, however, a separate function fitGLMM can be used to fit a mixed effect model to each nhood (see fitGLMM docs for details).

-Parallelisation is currently only enabled for the NB-LMM and uses the BiocParallel paradigm.
+Parallelisation is currently only enabled for the NB-GLMM and uses the BiocParallel paradigm at the level of R, and OpenMP to allow multi-threading of RCpp code.
 In general the GLM implementation in glmQLFit is sufficiently fast that it does not require parallelisation.
 Parallelisation requires the user to pass a BiocParallelParam object with the parallelisation arguments contained therein.
-This relies on the user to specify how parallelisation - for details see the BiocParallel package.
+This relies on the user specifying how to parallelise - for details see the BiocParallel package.

 Value